Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-au.md

 - use another two-factor authentication device, if you have enabled several;
 - [disable two-factor authentication](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa#deactivation).

-Check out the ["What do I do if I lose one of my devices, or if it stops working? "](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa#lost-device) or the ["Disabling two-factor authentication completely "](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa#deactivation) sections of our guide on two-factor authentication.
+Check out the "[What do I do if I lose one of my devices, or if it stops working?](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa#lost-device)" or the "[Disabling two-factor authentication completely](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa#deactivation) sections of our guide on two-factor authentication."

 ///